Solid Cache in Rails 8: When the Database Is the Right Cache

 Configuring cache limits: max_size and max_age

-Set max_size and max_age before deploying to production - a cache with no limits will grow until it fills your disk.
+Set max_size and max_age before deploying - a cache with no limits will grow until it fills your disk.
 Solid Cache reads configuration from config/cache.yml (or config/solid_cache.yml), and supports:

 max_age: cap the age of the oldest entry (retention style control)max_size: cap total size of cached entriesmax_entries: cap number of entriesnamespace: environment-based namespacing